eigenform/perfect/README.md

   vm.mmap_min_addr                        : 65536
 ```

-In some situations, it may also be advisable to use the following kernel
+Most of the experiments are intended to be used while booting Linux with
-command-line options while using this library (where `N` is the core you
+the following kernel command-line options (where `N` is the core you
 expect to be running experiments on):

 ```